If you need further help, ask on the official Cemu Discord Server for assistance.

 Accidentally loading an Update or DLC as a game by using

 Load can cause this.
-Alternatively if you accidentally merged the Update or DLC data into the Base Game trying to save space, this will break the Base Game - all of the game’s data will need to be redumped from your Wii U and replaced.
-Ensure you’re launching the game correctly or otherwise that Update and DLC data is being installed properly.
+Alternatively if you accidentally merged the Update or DLC data into the Base Game trying to save space, this will break the Base Game - all of the game's data will need to be redumped from your Wii U and replaced.
+Ensure you're launching the game correctly or otherwise that Update and DLC data are being installed properly.

 Illicitly obtained game data will also cause this to happen.
 Dumping your game data is the only method that Cemu provides support for.
-Asking for help with illegally downloading that data will result in an immediate ban or warning.
+Asking for help with illegally downloaded data will result in an immediate ban or warning.

 "Error: This title is encrypted.
 To run this application ..."